 Anxiety is a normal reaction to uncertainty and to situations that may damage us or those we love.
 At the moment, we are living in a situation that none of us have ever faced before.
 The rapid progress of coronavirus through Europe and the recent demands that we isolate ourselves makes of course for a very strange and stressful situation.
 Those who live alone may feel a degree of loneliness never experienced before.
 We are worrying about our own health and the health of their loved ones.
 Many of us are very anxious about work, our finances, our children’s education and other important parts of our lives.
 Those who already struggle with anxiety will feel this worsening and for many this will be a whole new experience that we have never had to deal with before.

-While anxiety is a normal and expected reaction to the pandemic, too much anxiety can be harmful, for yourself and for those around you.
-I have successfully treated many and varied men, women and children suffering from anxiety for more than a decade now, and am ready to help you through this.
+While anxiety is a normal and expected reaction to the covid-19 pandemic, too much anxiety can be harmful, for yourself and for those around you.
+I have successfully treated many men, women and children, suffering from anxiety for more than a decade now and I am ready to help you through this.

 What does anxiety feel like?